Best practices for Amazon RDS PostgreSQL replication

 When you use an RDS PostgreSQL Read Replica instance, you both offload your read workload to a replica instance and reserve the source instance’s compute resources for write activities.
 But you must configure Read Replicas properly and set appropriate parameter values to avoid replication lag.

 In this post, I provide some best practices for properly configuring Read Replicas.
 I discuss the pros and cons of various RDS PostgreSQL replication options, including intra-Region, cross-Region, and logical replication.
 I recommend appropriate parameter values and metrics to monitor.
-The following steps show how to optimize DR strategy, read workload, and healthy source instance while minimizing replication lag.
+The following steps show how to optimize disaster recovery strategy, read workload, and healthy source instance while minimizing replication lag.

 As an overall best practice, make sure that the read queries you run on Read Replicas use the latest version of the data as the source instance.
 You can confirm the data version by looking at the replication lag in Amazon CloudWatch metrics.
 Minimizing replication lag avoids both query outputs based on stale data and compromises to source instance health.